GuusDeKroon/VRCprintutils/readme.md

 - `VRCprintutils/SelectPrintBox-horizontal.atn` — Photoshop Action: selects the photo area for **landscape** prints
 - `VRCprintutils/SelectPrintBox-vertical.atn` — Photoshop Action: selects the photo area for **portrait** prints

-The Photoshop Actions are just helpers I use to isolate the picture, so you can easily colorgrade it without touching the white/black frame.
+The Photoshop Actions are just helpers I use to isolate the picture, so you can easily color grade it without touching the white/black frame.

 ---